netguru/nodejs-recruitment-task/README.md

 ## Seeding database

 Seeds are located in `data/users.json`.
-The format is tightly coupled with mongodb, but feel fre to adjust it and use it in the DB of your choice.
+The format is tightly coupled with mongodb, but feel free to adjust it and use it in the DB of your choice.

 ## Log file